Glossary of Human Resources Management and Employee Benefit Terms

 Employee turnover, or employee turnover rate, is the measurement of the number of employees who leave an organization during a specified time period, typically one year.
 While an organization usually measures the total number of employees who leave, turnover can also apply to subcategories within an organization like individual departments or demographic groups.

-While low turnover is the goal for most organizations, what constitutes low vs. high turnover can change depending on industry, job type, company size, region, and more.
-For example, a fast food restaurant will likely have a higher average turnover rate than an insurance company.
+Understanding the causes of employee turnover can help businesses make the necessary changes to maintain their workforce at the desired level.
 Because of the many variables affecting turnover, benchmarks for acceptable or ideal turnover vary.
-It’s important for organizations to take individual and industry-related factors into account as they pinpoint their target turnover rate, study the reasons behind their voluntary and involuntary turnover, and make changes to improve retention for their own workforce.
+It’s important for organizations to take individual and industry-related factors into account as they pinpoint their target turnover rate, study the reasons behind their voluntary and involuntary turnover, and make changes to impact the employee turnover rate for their own workforce